-An Approved Laboratory shall (or where the Approved Laboratory has sub-contracted any part of the Services it shall procure the sub-contractor to) register and participate in any proficiency testing (PT) programme specified by REAL for some or all of the relevant parameters.
+An Approved Laboratory shall (or where the Approved Laboratory has sub-contracted any part of the Services it shall procure the sub-contractor to) register and participate in any proficiency testing (PT) programme or inter-laboratory trial specified by REAL for some or all of the relevant parameters.

-If and when such a new PT programme becomes available, or an interlaboratory trial is set up for any 'Scheme specific' test methods, REAL reserves the right to extend this agreement to require Approved Laboratories to participate in that programme/trial.
+If and when such a new PT programme becomes available, or an interlaboratory trial is set up for any 'Scheme specific' test methods, REAL also reserves the right to extend this agreement to require Approved Laboratories to participate in that Scheme specific programme/trial.